Oliver St John, 1st Viscount Grandison: Lord Deputy of Ireland

-In 1615 he was appointed Vice-Admiral of Connaught for life and confirmed in the position by George Villiers, Duke of Buckingham in 1619.
+In 1615 he was appointed Vice-Admiral of Connaught for life and confirmed in the position by the 1st Marquess of Buckingham in 1619.
 He surrendered the position in 1627.

-On 2 July 1616 St John was appointed Lord Deputy of Ireland; he received the sword of state on 30 August.
-His appointment was partly due to his close family connection with the Duke of Buckingham, by then the prime Royal Favourite, and his administration, like Chichester's, was marked by persecution of recusants.
+On 2 July 1616, St John was appointed Lord Deputy of Ireland; he received the sword of state on 30 August.
+His appointment was partly due to his close family connection with the 1st Viscount Villiers, as he then was, by then the prime Royal Favourite who was later created, in 1618, the 1st Marquess of Buckingham and, in 1623, the 1st Duke of Buckingham.
+St John's administration, like Lord Chichester's, was marked by persecution of recusants.
 He banished, by proclamation, all monks and friars educated abroad.
-He also pushed on the colonisation of Ulster, and the plantation of County Longford in 1618 was followed the next year by that of co.
-Leitrim.
-His severity against the recusants created enemies, and the fact that he owed his appointment to Villiers made him unpopular with many of his council.
+He also pushed on the colonisation of Ulster, and the plantation of County Longford in 1618 was followed the next year by that of County Leitrim.
+His severity against the recusants created enemies, and the fact that he owed his appointment to Buckingham (as Viscount Villiers later became) made him unpopular with many of his council.
 Early in 1621, they urged his recall; and, though James commended him and protested against involving him in disgrace, he was finally commanded to deliver up the sword of state to Lord Chancellor Loftus on 18 April 1622.
 He left Ireland on 4 May.

 St John still remained in favour at court.
-On 28 June 1622 he was sworn of the English privy council, on 23 June 1623 he was created Viscount Grandison of Limerick in the peerage of Ireland, on 16 August 1625 he was made Lord High Treasurer of Ireland, and on 20 May 1626 was raised to the English peerage as Baron Tregoz of Highworth, Wiltshire.
+On 28 June 1622, he was sworn of the English Privy Council, and on 23 June 1623 he was created Viscount Grandison, of Limerick, in the Peerage of Ireland; on 16 August 1625, he was made Lord High Treasurer of Ireland, and on 20 May 1626 was raised to the Peerage of England as Baron Tregoz, of Highworth, Wiltshire.

-In 1624 St John was placed on the Council of War, and served on other commissions.
+In 1624, Lord Grandison, as he now was, was placed on the Council of War, and served on other commissions.
 He also interested himself in foreign and colonial affairs, frequently corresponding with his nephew, Sir Thomas Roe.
-In 1627 he bought the manors of Wandsworth and Battersea, where he had had a house since 1600.
+In 1627, he bought the manors of Wandsworth and Battersea, where he had had a house since 1600.
 His health failing, he sought the advice of Sir Theodore Turquet de Mayerne.
 After a visit to Ireland in 1630 to settle his estates there, he returned to Battersea, where he died on 30 December in the same year, being buried there on 12 January 1631.